eLupins/IT266-GameMod/README.txt

 >Hyperblaster - light spell ; high damage, low regen time
 >Blaster - explosion spell ; if the player charges for long enough, the charged blast is powerful.
 Quick blasts are weaker.
->Rocket launcher - quick explosion to make an enemy stumble for a moment
+>Grenade launcher - quick explosion to make an enemy stumble for a moment
 >Shotgun - Force push spell; forcefully pushes at an enemy and causes immediate death; very slow regen time